smach/rmiscutils/README.md

 *na2zero* -- turn all NA values in a data frame to zeroes.

+*na2zero2* -- turns only NA values to zeroes in data frame columns that are numeric or integers.
+Uses for loops, so may be slow for large data frames.

 *numbers\_with\_commas* -- easily turn character strings containing numbers with commas into numbers.

 *read\_textfile* -- read a text file into an R variable as a single character string.